humanmade/altis-workflow/docs/clone-and-republish.md

 ## Enabled Post Types

-The post cloning, new draft and rewrite & republish features are enabled for `post` and `page` post types by default.
+The post cloning, new draft and rewrite & republish features are enabled for all public post types by default.
 You can modify this behavior by passing the post types you want to enable these features on to the `altis.modules.workflow.clone-republish.post-types` configuration option.

 ```json
 {